-Billy Pratt has a role with the FRC – and as you’ll hear, he has a lot of other roles in Coen as well: with the indigenous cultural centre, the indigenous ranger group, the local school – as well as a full time job with the Shire Council, for which he won a Mayoral Achievement award in 2006.
+Billy Pratt has a role with the FRC – and as you’ll hear, he also has a lot of other roles in Coenl: with the indigenous cultural centre, the indigenous ranger group, the local school – as well as a full time job with the Shire Council, for which he won a Mayoral Achievement award in 2006.

-LISTEN Click on the red arrow to hear Billy Pratt talk about life in Coen and his hopes for the future of his community
+Billy Pratt talks about life in Coen and his hopes for the future of his community.